-Continuing pursuit of my passion and ambition, I view the clinical psychology education as an essential step in my professional development and growth, and my goal is to build on the foundation of my education and my experience thus far.
-I am eager to augmenting my training with an understanding of clinical theoretical orientations and to strengthen my identity as psychologist.
-I have developed my skills, intersts, and identity as a mental health professional through a variety of personal experiences, mentoring relationships and educational and training experiences.
-With these relationships and experiences I increasingly have become a more culturally competent individual who is sensitive to the range of diversity issues.
-They have been the impetus for pursue meaningful professional career.
-Living in a global world and multicultural area, I am intrested expanding upon my skills in assessment and intervention via range of theoretical orientations and exposure to diverse client populations.
-I am strongly intrested in the program because it offers special combinaion of practitioner program as well as exciting focus on diversity.
+As I continue the pursuit of my passions and ambitions, I consider a clinical psychology doctoral degree as an essential next step in my professional development and growth.
+My goal is to build on the foundation of my existing education and experience thus far.
+I am eager to augment my training with an understanding of clinical theoretical orientations and to strengthen my identity as psychologist.
+As a mental health professional for the past X years, I have developed a variety of skills, interests, and a strong professional identity through numerous personal experiences, mentoring relationships, and educational and training experiences.
+With these relationships and experiences, I have become a more culturally competent individual who is sensitive to a range of diversity issues.
+They have been the impetus for my desire to pursue a meaningful professional career.
+Living in a global world and a multicultural city, I am interested in expanding upon my skills in assessment and intervention using a range of theoretical orientations, while being exposed to diverse client populations.
+I am particularly interested in CSPP’s X program because of its unique combination of practitioner program as well as an exciting focus on diversity.

-B embracing a multicultural perspective is an integral component of every case conceptualization.
-This has been salient particularly in my practicum at Educational Psychology Service in Yaffo, the southern and oldest part of Tel Aviv Yafo city Which has a heterogeneous population of Jews, Christians, and Muslims.
-Viewing clients through a cultural lens allows for greater awareness of the multitude of risk, protective factors and ethical problem in the process of assessment and treatment.
+B. Embracing a multicultural perspective is an integral component of every case conceptualization.
+This has been a salient part of my work, particularly in my practicum at the Educational Psychology Service in Jaffa.
+Jaffa is located in the southern and oldest part of Tel Aviv Yafo city, which consists of a heterogeneous population of Jews, Christians, and Muslims.
+I have learned that viewing clients through a cultural lens allows for greater awareness of the risks, protective factors and ethical considerations in the process of assessment and treatment.

-Growing up in multicultural country with migration experience and training experiences with diverse populations up to this point, i have a strong commitment to issues of diversity, and i view related education and training as an integral component to my work.
-In a world of golabilty and living in multicultural area its important to me to be culturally sensitive competent psychologist to be able to establish the necessary and sufficient conditions of a productive helping relationship with clients who come from cultural backgrounds different from my.
-Hence, i chose to attend the doctoral program at CSPP of it strong commitment to serving diverse populations and communities.
-I am drawn toward the curriculum, and cultural considerations seems to be explicitly addressed in the courses.
-I would also be pleased to attend school with diverse students and instructors and to learn from each other point of view and background and to challenge the problem solving thinking.
-Also, the available of varient training sites for clinical experiences would allow me to work with diverse populations and settings.
+My experiences of growing up in multicultural country, moving to a new country, and receiving professional training focused on diverse populations all contribute to my strong commitment to issues of diversity.
+As such, I view diversity-related education and training as an integral component of my work.
+In a world of increased globalization and my own personal experience of living in multicultural area, it is important for me to continue developing as a culturally sensitive psychologist.
+I aim to establish the necessary and sufficient conditions that will lead to a productive relationship with clients who come from cultural backgrounds different than my own.
+Hence, I chose to apply for the doctoral program at CSPP because of its strong commitment to serving diverse populations and communities.
+I am drawn toward the curriculum, particularly the cultural considerations that appear to be explicitly addressed in the courses.
+I am additionally eager to attend school with a diverse faculty and student population, as it will provide opportunities to learn from each other’s points of view and backgrounds and to challenge the problem-solving thinking.
+The availability of a variety of training sites for clinical experiences, which would allow me to work with diverse populations in diverse settings, is yet another advantage that attracts me to CSPP.

-Several life experiences has helped shape and give depth to my practice with diverse populations.
-Ccontinued exposure to diverse client populations together with multicultural training and education is one of my primary objectives as it make psychologist cultural competent and i believe it is essential for my development as a clinician.
-In my opinion it is a lifelong process of “listening” carefully and developing greater awareness, both of the client’s background and of one’s own cultural schema and biases.
-I am eager to increase my self intercultural awareness and It is my hope to have this opportunity at your program.
+Several life experiences have helped shape and give depth to my clinical work with diverse populations.
+Continued exposure to diverse client populations, along with multicultural training and education, are my primary objectives in my path towards developing into a culturally competent psychologist.
+In my opinion, the path towards cultural sensitivity is a lifelong process which involves careful listening and making a conscious effort to develop a greater awareness, both of one’s clients’ backgrounds and of one’s own cultural schemas and biases.
+I am eager to increase my intercultural awareness and it is my hope to have this opportunity at your program.

 C